-The Military is exclusively subordinated to people's will in order to guarantee the sovereignty, the independence and the unity of the state, the territorial integrity of the country and the constitutional democracy under the provisions of the law and of the international treaties to which Romania is a state party.
+The Military is exclusively subordinated to people's will in order to guarantee the sovereignty, the independence and the unity of the state, the territorial integrity of the country and the constitutional democracy under the provisions of the law and of the international treaties to which Romania is part.
 The Military contributes to the collective defence within the military alliance systems and participates in peace keeping or resettlement actions.
-The Constitution of Romania, art.
+Romanian Constitution, art.
 118